pdh11/cotton/cotton-usb-host/README.md

  - [x] Interlocking to avoid contending on pipe 0
  - [x] Rename types to wire
  - [x] Introduce delay to process_hub_packet and do away with currently_resetting
- - [ ] Remove from HubEventStream on disconnect
  - [x] Move all tests to src/tests

 TODO before 0.1.0: